-Export Course creates a package of course content that can later be imported into another Blackboard course using the Import Package tool.
-The Export Course process does not include any user interactions.
+The Export Course process creates a package of course content that can later be imported into another Blackboard course using the Import Package option.
+The Export Course process does not include any scores or assignments from students in the current course.
 It includes content, settings, and tools.

 - Turn Edit Mode - On.

 - Go to the Control Panel.

 - On the Export Course screen, scroll to Section 3.
 Click the Select All button.